 Once the project plan is complete, it is essential to communicate its content to the sponsor to receive approval and clarify if any changes are needed.
 Next steps include execution and control of the project plan and define key stakeholder roles/responsibilities in the upcoming phases.

 During the execution phase, all the processes are implemented, resources are allocated, and tasks are assigned.
 The goal of the project team is to start creating deliverables and seek to accomplish the project objectives.
 All activities that happen in this phase can determine whether or not your project will be a success.

 Monitor and control

 The aim of this phase is performance and progress tracking.
 During this step, you have to establish measures to ensure that the project is going according to the plan, budget, and time frames.
 The project manager can adjust the schedule or resource allocation plan if needed.
 A couple of things that can be implemented to track the project progress are review meetings, regular project performance reports, and status reports from the team.

 Project closure is the final step when all the project activities come to their conclusion.
 Closure is not equal to success, because even if the project fails, it has to be closed, anyway.
 Throughout this phase, the project is signed off, the documents are handed over, and the deliverables are given back.
 All the liabilities should be settled, and resources released.
 Evaluation process is considered an essential part of the closing phase.
 Asses your project's ups and downs, strengths and weaknesses, evaluate your team's performance.

-Now we have gone through the five phases of the project management process, and we have highlighted that planning is the most crucial step, and requires a special attention.
+Now we have gone through the five phases of the project management lifecycle.
+We have highlighted that planning is the most crucial step, and requires a special attention.
 But how to make your planning efficient?
 Here are some basic steps that will improve your project planning.

 6 steps to improve your project planning